slatedocs/slate/source/includes/_message.md

 ```

-The Headers contain the information that describe the message, such as the type, when, and where it was published.
+The Headers contain the information that describes the message, such as the type, when, and where it was published.
 When the queue subscriber receives the message, it looks up the headers firstly to determine which consumer is responsible for managing it.
-The message body, or payload, is the content of the message going to processed by the consumer.
+The message body, or payload, is the content of the message going to be processed by the consumer.

 Headers represented the metadata of the message, which can include the following data:

 * type (required): To specify what type the message is.
 It composited with 2 segement, the message type and name.
 * school_core_id (required): To represent which school(logic area) the message belongs to.
 * uuid (required): A unique ID to represent this message.
-* timestamp (required)
+* timestamp (required) A time and date when the message was published.
-* source: The source application who published the message
+* source: The source application who published the message.
-* target: The destination of the message to be delivered
+* target: The destination of the message to be delivered.
 * group_identifier: If the message is part of a sequential group message, headers should contain it.
 * reply_to: If the message requires a response, the headers will contain the name of the replied queue.
 After the consumer processes the message, it should send a reply with this queue name as the routing key.
 * correlation_id: If the message needs to be responded to, the headers must contain the correlation id as an identifier for response.
 After the consumer processes the message, it should also send a reply with this correlation id in its headers.